Parallel Execution in Selenium

 How to run Parallel Tests with Selenium

-There are situations where you want to run multiple tests at the same time.
+There are situations where you want to run multiple tests at the same time, such as cross-browser checks or large smoke suites.

 Run Parallel Tests with Selenium

-Complete Example: In this Example, three test cases will run parallel and fill login data in http://demo.guru99.com/
+Complete Example: three test cases run in parallel and fill login data on https://demo.guru99.com/.

 Run Parallel Tests with Selenium